knative/release/PROCEDURES.md

    ![Rerun Prow Release](images/prow-rerun.png)

 ## Release notes

 ### Exceptions

 Repos that don't require release artifacts (such as release tags and GitHub release for example) naturally don't need a release note and this step can be skipped for those.
-All of the [supporting repos](TIMELINE.md#supporting-repos) fit these criteria.
+All of the [supporting repos](PROCEDURES.md#supporting-repos) fit these criteria.

-### New release notes document
-For a new Knative release version, start a fresh HackMD release notes document by emptying out the [last release notes document](https://hackmd.io/cJwvzJ4eRVeqqiXzOPtxsA).
-Post and pin it to the **release-`xdotx`** Slack channel.

-### Release notes update
-After a repo release [has been published](#release-job), generate the repo's notes by using the `Release Notes` GitHub Action workflow.
-See an example in [Eventing](https://github.com/knative/eventing/actions?query=workflow%3A%22Release+Notes%22).
-The default starting and ending SHAs will work if running out of the `main` branch, or you can determine the correct starting and ending SHAs for the script to run.

-Use the generated notes to:

-1. add them to the [HackMD document](https://hackmd.io/cJwvzJ4eRVeqqiXzOPtxsA)
-2. ask the relevant WG leads if they have any add or edit for the updated repo notes in the [HackMD document](https://hackmd.io/cJwvzJ4eRVeqqiXzOPtxsA)
-3. use the GitHub UI to update the repo release tag with the final notes
+To create release note for each repo, run the [Release Notes workflow](https://github.com/knative/release/actions/workflows/release-note.yaml).
+Afterwards the release note markdown will be a downloadable artifact.

 ## Releasing a new version of the Knative documentation